 What I learned …

 - Because the 554 is such an iconic Belstaff design, very few “quality ” manufacturers (e.g. Frost River or Filson) want to copy it exactly.
-If you’re looking for a solid bag from a reputable brand that’s similar to the 554, definitely check them out (the $260 Frost River Pilot Brief is nice).
+If you’re looking for a solid bag from a reputable brand that’s similar to the 554, definitely check them out.
 But if you’re looking for a Belstaff 554 replica, you’ll need to search elsewhere.

 - Searching elsewhere basically means cheaper bags from ebay, Amazon, etc. And almost all the bags I researched in the $25.00 to $80.00 price range seem to be virtually identical.
 As in they all came from the same one or two Asian manufacturers and the only way to tell them apart is by the logo stuck on the fabric.

-For example, aside from some slight color variations, if someone knows the difference between this Kattee Canvas and Leather Shoulder Bag on Amazon for $39.99 …
+For example, if someone knows the difference between this $89.99 Messenger Bag on Ser Bags …

-and this $29.98 model from ebay, I would really love to know what they are.
+and this $36.99 OFTEN Messenger Bag on Amazon, I would really love to know what they are.

 In the end, I went with the HDE Vintage Canvas Messenger Field Bag from Amazon for $34.99.
 Not because it’s radically different than the other options, but basically because it had the 4.3 stars after 129 reviews and the order was fulfilled by Amazon, instead of being shipped from Asia.
 I’m going to be taking it with me for a 3 day family trip soon, and I’ll let everyone know how it holds up.